Become a Licensed Residential Service Company

 Before you submit your applications, be sure you have included all the required documents and information.
 The Commission may reject any application that is incomplete.

-After your application and required fees are submitted and accepted by the Commission we will approve or disapprove the application materials in writing as soon as reasonably possible.
+After your application and any required fees are submitted and accepted by the Commission we will approve or disapprove the application materials in writing as soon as reasonably possible.